 Prehnite: A Unique Green Glow

 The gemstone prehnite also goes by several nicknames.
 Early traders called prehnite "cape emerald," referring to the location where the stone was first discovered and its visual resemblance to emeralds.
 In China, prehnite is called "grape jade" due to its cluster formation habit that resembles a bunch of pale green grapes.
-Prehnite is also referred to as the "prediction stone," as some believe it can enhance dreams and memory.
+Prehnite is also referred to as the "prediction stone".

 Ross-Simons' Prehnite Collection